ConductionNL/docudesk/website/docs/features/document-reporting.md

 - **Detailed Reports**: Provides comprehensive reports with entity counts and risk levels
 - **Metadata Analysis**: Includes document metadata in the analysis
 - **Historical Tracking**: Maintains a history of document analyses for compliance
+- **Intuitive Interface**: Modern table view with detailed sidebars for efficient report management
+- **Pagination**: Handle large numbers of reports with built-in pagination
+- **Filtering**: Filter reports by various criteria for quick access

 ## Supported Entity Types